Anaphylaxis

 • persistent dizziness or collapse

-• pale and floppy (young children)
+• turning pale and floppy (especially in young children)

 Treat anaphylaxis immediately by following the steps below.

-3. Give adrenaline using an auto-injector (eg, EpiPen) if the person has one.
+3. Give adrenaline using an auto-injector (eg, EpiPen®) if the person has one.
 Make sure you know how to use it correctly before you administer it* (or help the person to administer it themselves).

 Notes:

-*The instructions will be on the side of the EpiPen, and the person may have an Anaphylaxis Action Plan with the EpiPen.
+*The instructions will be on the side of the auto-injector, and the person may have an anaphylaxis action plan with the auto-injector.

 An allergen can be anything, but common triggers of anaphylaxis include: